nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 ~~~
 {: .output}

-We previously used `git add` to add an untracked file to the staging area.
+We previously used "git add" to add an untracked file to the staging area.
 This
 time we will use it to add a modified file to the staging area.

 ~~~